Odoo Inventory Tutorial: Complete Warehouse Setup Guide

 • 2 steps.
 Receive to input, then put away to stock.

 • 3 steps.
-Receive to input, run a quality check, then move to stock.
+Receive to input, quality check, then move to stock.

 Outgoing options